lukemt/obsidian-always-new-tab-opener/README.md

 # Obsidian Opener 2: New Tab by Default

-**Obsidian Opener** ensures every document opens in its own tab.
+**Obsidian Opener 2** ensures every document opens in its own tab.
 Much like an IDE.

 ## Features